JesseTG/awesome-qt/README.md

 ### Tools

 A good developer writes his or her own tools.
 A great one uses tools others wrote.
-This section will help you be great.
+This section will help you be great; more formally, this section details applications that make it easier to create software with Qt.
+You may also be interested in the [Libraries](#libraries) section.

 ## Official Tools